 I use Windows Live Photo Gallery (WLPG) because it has powerful features for tagging my photos and sorting through them.
 I depend on its functionality.
 But I have long been annoyed by its inconsistent performance, and today I investigated.

-My sad conclusion is that it appears that WLPG does a lot of extraneous I/O, then busy waits for the results.
+My sad conclusion is that it appears that WLPG does a lot of extraneous I/O when zooming images, then busy waits for the results.
 The net result is that if you try using WLPG on a laptop without an SSD you will get poor performance and poor battery life.
 It is possible to work around this, and double the performance of WLPG, but it’s a tricky operation.

 If Microsoft wants Windows to be seen as fluid and fun, like other OSes then it needs to take stuff like this seriously and make sure that avoidable performance problems don’t ruin an otherwise excellent product.